Ilaha Mammadova

 There are 3 aspects to knowing a QR code is safe, including the QR code’s appearance, placement, the link it opens upon scanning, the website it redirects to, and the app it redirects to download.
 Legit QR codes are not easily distinguished from fake ones based on visual inspection alone.
 However, specific indicators suggest a QR code (Quick Response Code) is counterfeit.
 Fake QR codes often lack quality design and exhibit inferior visual characteristics, raising suspicion of their authenticity.

 One key factor to consider is the proper placement of the QR code.
 It is a fake if it appears to be overlaid.
 Scrutinizing the URL displayed on the screen is crucial after scanning.
 It strongly indicates that the QR code is unsafe if the URL contains mixed characters or spelling errors or appears nonsensical.
+Make sure that the URL starts with https:// and not http://; otherwise, it is not considered a trusted link.
 It is important to note that legitimate QR codes rarely require personal or card information input.
 It is advisable to exercise caution and avoid filling them out unless fully confident in the QR code's authenticity if prompted to provide such details.

 The website to which the QR code directs must be relevant to the code's content.
 The QR code is unsafe if the website seems unrelated to the displayed content.
 It is essential to evaluate the app's authenticity if the QR code prompts the download of a specific app.
 The QR code is unsafe to scan if the app appears to be a modified or unofficial version.